aymanmouss/AymanMoussa_14_26052022/README.md

 # HRnet

-An internal web application, called HRnet, which a role to manages employee records.
+HRnet, is an internal web application used for managing employee records.

 ## Tech Stack